 Recruiting and Hiring Teacher-Scholars for Mission

-Colleges and universities with a predominantly white faculty drastically limit their ability to provide educational experiences that produce “an empowered, informed, and responsible student capable of negotiating the inevitable differences in a diverse society” (University of Arizona 2006).
+Colleges and universities without racial and ethnic diversity in their faculty drastically limit their ability to provide educational experiences that produce “an empowered, informed, and responsible student capable of negotiating the inevitable differences in a diverse society” (University of Arizona 2006).
 Conversely, institutions with diverse faculty provide significant benefits for everyone in the campus community.

 Not only can a diverse faculty prepare students to live and work in an increasingly complex global society, a professoriate marked by diversity